 - See Standard #21 of the AFP Code of Ethical Principles and Standards for professional fundraisers.

 - Example: Code of Ethics/Fundraising.
-See Section VII of the Pennsylvania Association of Nonprofit Organizations' (PANO) Code of Ethics which is one standard contained in the Standards for Excellence for Pennsylvania nonprofits.
+See Section V of the Pennsylvania Association of Nonprofit Organizations' (PANO) Ethics and Accountability Code for the Nonprofit Sector (pages 29-31), which is one standard contained in the Standards for Excellence for Pennsylvania nonprofits.

-- The IRS instructs nonprofits to: “Report as fundraising expenses all expenses, including allocable overhead costs, incurred in: (a) publicizing and conducting fundraising campaigns, and (b) soliciting bequests and grants from foundations or other organizations…” (Source: Instructions to Form 990, page 35).
+- The IRS instructs nonprofits to: “Report as fundraising expenses all expenses, including allocable overhead costs, incurred in: (a) publicizing and conducting fundraising campaigns, and (b) soliciting bequests and grants from foundations or other organizations….”
+(Source: Instructions to Form 990, page 43, Part IX, Column D).

-Examples of fundraising expenses include: postage and printing, telephone and internet charges, relating to sending letters/emails to ask for contributions; staff time spent writing grant proposals and other costs relating to applying for or renewing grants, and reporting on grants received; maintaining relationships with funding sources; costs of special events that result in contributions; the development of fundraising materials and their distribution, such as annual reports; as well as costs incurred in collecting contributions; and all indirect costs of the above (especially salaries and benefits of related personnel).
+Examples of fundraising expenses include: postage and printing, telephone and internet charges, staff time spent writing grant proposals and other costs relating to applying for or renewing grants and reporting on grants received; maintaining relationships with funding sources; costs of special events that result in contributions; the development of fundraising materials and their distribution, such as annual reports; other costs incurred in collecting contributions; and all indirect costs of the above (especially salaries and benefits of related personnel).